epistemex/audio-reader-js/README.md

 limitations to things such as bit formats etc.
 - Parsing 32/64 floating point data not supported (yet)
 - No buffering.
 The complete file is loaded into memory.
 - Chrome issue: detects and accepts some audio formats but cannot decode them.
-Currently these files are forced through AudioReader to fix.
+Currently, these files are forced through AudioReader to fix.
 - Chrome issue: does not support surround audio (5.1 etc.) (try run it with the `--force-wave-audio` or `--disable-audio-output-resampler` option).
 No fix.
 - Chrome issue: (webkit)onended handler seem to only be called when stop() is issued, not when actually ending.
 No fix (use setTimeout as a work-around if needed).
 - IE issue: does not support Audio API at all, nor promises (polyfills may work - untested)